Pinchon History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Pinchon is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Pinchon family lived in Devon.
-Their name, however, is a reference to Pontchardon, in Argentan, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Pontchardon, near Neauffla, in Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Pinchon family